ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ## Executive Circuitry

-Finally, the brain's executive circuitry, which mostly consists of the prefrontal cortex (but also parietal cortex), is what allows us to think, plan, solve problems, imagine the future, manage our emotions and impulses, remember our highest values and goals, and make thoughtful decisions.
+Finally, the brain's *executive circuitry*, which mostly consists of the prefrontal cortex (but also parietal cortex), is what allows us to think, plan, solve problems, imagine the future, manage our emotions and impulses, remember our highest values and goals, and make thoughtful decisions.

 The executive circuitry also allows us to direct our attention where we choose, rather than where it's automatically pulled by internal feelings, thoughts and images, or by external sights, sounds and other stimuli.